 High Roller ticket discount

-When you purchase the daytime ticket, you save $12 on every adult’s ticket and $10 on every child’s ticket.
+When you purchase the daytime ticket and go up the High Roller between noon and 4 pm, you save $11 on every adult’s ticket and $10 on every child’s ticket.

 Las Vegas locals can get up to 50% off High Roller tickets.
 Show your valid Nevada ID at the box office.

-It is better to purchase Linq High Roller tickets in advance because it helps you save time.
+It is better to purchase Linq High Roller tickets in advance because of two reasons –